Bhmerir/streamlined-employee-tracker/README.md

 6. delete an employee

+7. delete a role

+8. delete a department

-7. view all departments
+9. view all departments

-8. view all roles and the department to which each one of them belongs
+10. view all roles and the department to which each one of them belongs

-9. view all employees, their role titles, and their managers
+11. view all employees, their role titles, and their managers

-10. view the total utilized budget for each department
+12. view the total utilized budget for each department

-11. view the total utilized budget of a specific department
+13. view the total utilized budget of a specific department

 <br>